biodiversity and human health

 Species diversity is the differences in species’ number and evolutionary similarity in a geographical location.
 It refers to how many different organisms and their populations are in a given ecosystem.

-An estimation by scientists states that the number of species on Earth could vary between 3.6 and 111.7 million!
+Scientists estimate that the number of species on Earth could vary between 3.6 and 111.7 million!

 Ecosystem Diversity